bigcommerce/b2b-buyer-portal/README.md

 4. Copy environment variables: `cp apps/storefront/.env-example apps/storefront/.env`.
 5. Update the following values in `.env`:

-- `VITE_ASSETS_ABSOLUTE_PATH`: For deployment, set this to the absolute path of the hosted compiled assets.
+- `VITE_ASSETS_ABSOLUTE_PATH`(Optional): For custom host, set this if you want to host by yourself the compiled assets after your run `yarn build`command. ie. https://my.custom.cdn/generated/b2b/assets

+  It will point to the absolute path where will be hosted

 Environment variables have been updated so you can run your UI directly into production storefronts.